 Even if we know ICT can boost students’ learning, we don’t often know how ICT can help us to become more effective educators.
 Guiding teachers in the successful development of blended learning practices is the main goal of this course.

-In this course, participants will acquire a practical understanding of how blended learning can help students develop competences such as autonomy, problem-solving, critical thinking, as well as a sense of self-efficacy.
+In this course, participants will acquire a practical understanding of how blended learning can help students develop competencies such as autonomy, problem-solving, critical thinking, as well as a sense of self-efficacy.
 Participants will actively explore a variety of useful, free digital tools and realise these can be allies in attaining specific learning goals in different subjects.
 They will also come up with examples of activities which effectively integrate distance and in-person learning, “traditional” and technological resources.

 At the end of the course, participants will feel at ease blending distance and face-to-face pedagogies, and they will take away their own lesson plans enriched with new tools and strategies, which will positively affect their work experience and professional effectiveness.